TakumiBC/TakumiBC-1/README.md

 ## Disclaimer
 >
 > **WARNING**
-> This is obviously a joke.
+> This is obviously a joke. (knew it)
 >
-> However, this isn't even supposed to be funny.
+> However, this isn't even supposed to be funny. (called it)
 >
-> You don't think you could actually get a girlfriend, now do you?
+> You don't think you could actually get a girlfriend, now do you? (fuck you man, stop insulting me)
 >
 > [!!!Fake Girlfriend Here!!!](https://github.com/LinkscapeOfficial/FakeGirlfriend)